aptech/docs/docs/data-management/data-cleaning.rst

     4 2 6
     1 3 5

-:func:`sortmc` sorts matrices and dataframes based on multiple columns.
+Matrices and dataframes can be sorted on multiple columns using the :func:`sortmc` procedure.

 ::